 Data structure algorithm is an important concept to understand for everyone who wants to get into the web development field.
 Learners who are new to website designing and development must start by making their initial concepts clear.
 Data structure is one such initial part to understand.
 In this blog, we are going to talk about the top 10 data structures in JavaScript with their implementation steps.

 Does all this sound a bit tricky to you?
-As a beginner, you can follow a detailed step by step process of learning programming for websites and web applications with our specialized courses in web designing.
-These programs are for newcomers mainly who don’t know much about coding and want to become pro in it.
+As a beginner, you can follow a detailed step-by-step process of learning programming for websites with our specialized courses in web design.
+These programs are mainly for newcomers who don’t know much about coding and want to become pros in it.

-But if you are comfortable so far then just keep reading as we are about to start the most important part now.
+If you are comfortable so far, then just keep reading, as we are about to start the most important part now.

 In today’s blog, we are focusing on JavaScript’s built-in data structures only.
-So, let’s start reading about types of data structures coming from JS.
+So, let’s start reading about types of data structures coming from JavaScript.

 Most Useful Data Structure in JavaScript